CourtOfTheKnee88/Team-Antenatal/README.md

-## Team Antenatal
+# Team Antenatal

 ## Project Overview
-The goal of this project was to create an application to manage Antenatal health care information in rural Ghanaian health clinics.
+The goal of this project is to create an application to manage antenatal health care information in rural Ghanaian health clinics.
 Antenatal care refers to the health of pregnant women.
-In the scope of this project was also information about midwives.
+This project also includes information about midwives to support their role in providing care.

+---

-## Project Set Up
+## Project Structure

-# Structure
-The project has a few different folders
-Archive
-Iteration 1
-Iteration 2
-Iteration 3
-Final Iteration
-Documentation
+### Folders
+The project is organized into the following folders:
+- **Archive**: Contains earlier iterations of the project.
+- **Iteration 1, Iteration 2, Iteration 3**: Progressive iterations of the project.
+- **Final Iteration**: The final version of the project.
+- **Documentation**: Contains supporting documents for the project.

-# Java Classes
+### Java Classes
-The project has a few different classes each representing different functions
+The project includes several Java classes, each representing different functionalities:
+- **`Midwife.java`**: Holds all information related to midwives.
+- **`Mother.java`**: Holds all information related to mothers.
+- **`Patient.java`**: A placeholder class created by another group, not fully implemented.
+- **`UI.java`**: Contains the GUI and its functionality.
+- **`Visit.java`**: Holds information for each mother visit.
+- **`AntenatalCareRegister.java`**: Manages all patients and their records.

-# Branches
+### Branches
-This project was done by a team of 5 different people.
-To help midgate merge conflicts each team member has their own branch.
-There was also a main branch in which at the end of each iteration all branches were synced too.
+To manage collaboration among the team of five, each team member worked on their own branch.
+At the end of each iteration, all branches were merged into the main branch to synchronize progress.

+---

 ## About the GUI
-The GUI is a simple GUI meant to be a component for a large GUI.
-It has four buttons each performing a different function.
-More about how to use the GUI in the Usage section.
+The GUI is a simple interface designed to be a component of a larger application.
+It provides four main functionalities, accessible via buttons.
+These functionalities are described in the **Usage** section below.

+---

 ## How to Run
-To run this project navigate to the *UI.java* file under the folder called *Final Iteration*.
-Simply press the run button.
+To run this project:
+1. Navigate to the `UI.java` file located in the **Final Iteration** folder.
+2. Press the "Run" button in your IDE.

+---

-## Useage
+## Usage
-The GUI provides four main functions
+The GUI provides the following four main functions:

-1. Add mother visit
+1. **Add Mother Visit**
-   - When clicking this button you can choose to add a mother visit via a manual entry or a pdf scan.
+   - Allows you to add a mother visit via:
+     - **Manual Entry**: Enter the details manually.
+     - **PDF Scan**: Upload a PDF to extract and populate the details automatically.

-2. Add Midwife Report
+2. **Add Midwife Report**
-   - When clicking this button you can choose to add a mother visit via a manual entry or a pdf scan.
+   - Allows you to add a midwife report via:
+     - **Manual Entry**: Enter the details manually.
+     - **PDF Scan**: Upload a PDF to extract and populate the details automatically.

-3. Print Mother Report
+3. **Print Mother Report**
-  - Asks the user to provide the mothers name and patient ID and provides a report of the mothers visits
+   - Prompts the user to provide the mother's name and registration number.
+   - Generates and displays a report of the mother's visits.

-4. Print Midwife Report
+4. **Print Midwife Report**
-  - Asks the user to provide a month and year and provides a monthly report for the midwives
+   - Prompts the user to provide a month and year.
+   - Generates and displays a monthly report for the midwives.

+---

 ## Team Roster
-Team Leader - Courtney Jackson
+- **Team Leader**: Courtney Jackson
-Pair 1: Abbas Jabbar, Thad Sabotoski
+- **Pair 1**: Abbas Jabbar, Thad Sabotoski
-Pair 2: Cody Savage, Phil Lane
+- **Pair 2**: Cody Savage, Phil Lane

+---

+## Additional Notes
+- This project was developed collaboratively by a team of five members.
+- The application is designed to be modular and extendable, allowing for future enhancements.
+- The GUI is a prototype and can be integrated into a larger system for managing antenatal care.

+---

+## License
+This project is licensed under the [MIT License](LICENSE).